 I group these three airports together because they share many similarities.
 They are all (just about) north of London, they all deal primarily with European flights, and none of them are in London—despite having the word ‘London’ prefixed onto their names (my dear old Grandma lives near Southend and I can assure you that it is not part of the capital).
 They also all present similar methods to transport yourself from the arrivals hall to Whitehall, or the Royal Albert Hall, or indeed Vauxhall.

-Price: From about £5.00.
-EasyBus tends to be the cheapest from Luton.
-Terravision is cheapest from Stansted.
+- Price: From £1.99.
+EasyBus tends to be the cheapest option.

 Ditching your luggage